bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-10">3.10 Project Building, Part 1 (5:35)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Hi there.

 In this lesson we will talk about how to create the project structure and how to get started in creating a Todo app.

-So let&apos;s get started.
+Let&apos;s get started.

-So let&apos;s look at the problem statement first.
+Let&apos;s look at the problem statement first.

-So you are tasked with developing a ToDo application.
+You are tasked with developing a ToDo application.

 The app should allow users to add and delete tasks.
 It should provide a user-friendly interface for adding tasks, displaying the them in a list and allowing users to delete the task.
 The app should handle user input and create task items dynamically and update the list accordingly.

-So key points here are that the main functionality that we have to add is add and delete task and the list should be added dynamically.
+Key points here are that the main functionality that we have to add is add and delete task and the list should be added dynamically.

-So let&apos;s look at the step-by-step approach of solving this problem statement.
+Let&apos;s look at the step-by-step approach of solving this problem statement.

-So first is HTML structure.
+First is HTML structure.

-So we need to create the HTML structure for the ToDo app including a form to add new task and a container to display the tasks.
+We need to create the HTML structure for the ToDo app including a form to add new task and a container to display the tasks.

-Then we can add necessary HTML elements such as input fields, buttons,

-containers with appropriate classes or IDs for styling and manipulation.
+Then we can add necessary HTML elements such as input fields, buttons, containers with appropriate classes or IDs for styling and manipulation.
 Next we can start with JavaScript functionality.

-So you can write JavaScript functions to handle the core functionality

-of the ToDo app can create a function to capture user input from the form and add new task to the task list.
+You can write JavaScript functions to handle the core functionality of the ToDo app can create a function to capture user input from the form and add new task to the task list.

 Then you can implement a function to delete task when the user interacts with the corresponding buttons.
 You need to ensure that the app updates the task list dynamically when a task is added or deleted.
 That is one of the core points in the problem statement.

 Then we can add some event listeners.

-So you can attach event listeners to the appropriate HTML elements, for example form submission or button clicks to trigger the corresponding JavaScript functions.
+You can attach event listeners to the appropriate HTML elements, for example form submission or button clicks to trigger the corresponding JavaScript functions.

 Need to ensure that the app responds to user interaction and updates the UI accordingly.

-So with the problem statement and step by step approach, let&apos;s start building our ToDo application.
+With the problem statement and step by step approach, let&apos;s start building our ToDo application.

-So let&apos;s move to the Vs code and here let&apos;s create three files.
+Let&apos;s move to the Vs code and here let&apos;s create three files.

-So I have index HTML file, a script JS file and
+I have index HTML file, a script JS file and

 let&apos;s also create a style CSS dot file.
 Now first let&apos;s start with the structure.

-So what we can do is, we can just create a basic HTML template here and let&apos;s give the title as todo app and then we can use a link tag to link our external style sheet.
+What we can do is, we can just create a basic HTML template here and let&apos;s give the title as todo app and then we can use a link tag to link our external style sheet.

-So we can say relation of style sheet and let&apos;s say type of text CSS and an href of style.CSS.
+We can say relation of style sheet and let&apos;s say type of text CSS and an href of style.CSS.

 Next in the body tag we can have an h1 for now let&apos;s say todo app and